By Marilyn Adamson PDF

-To what degree can we rely on God to be with us?
+To what degree can we rely on God to help us?
 Is He really someone we can turn to at all...in times of crisis as well as times of calm?

 God is the Creator of the universe who yearns for us to know Him.
 That is why we are all here.
 It is His desire that we rely on and experience His strength, love, justice, holiness and compassion.
 So He says to all who are willing, "Come to Me."